 Van or Vann, Johnny - Nego League player who played catcher for Crookston in 1931.

 Wera, Julie - Played for the Crookston Pirates in the Northern League.
-Won a World Series as a reserve on the 1927 "Murder's Row" New York Yankees team.
+Won a World Series as a reserve on the 1927 "Murder's Row" New York Yankees team, during the season he was responsible for getting the "Babe" to church on Sundays.
 Played two years with the Yankees hitting .278, 1 HR, 10 RBI

 Westrum, Wes - Native of Clearbrook, Minnesota began his playing career with the Crookston Pirates in 1940.
 Played catcher for the New York Giants from 1947-1957, and retired as a player when the Giants moved to San Francisco in 1958.
 He wion a World Series in 1954 and earned All-Star honors in 1952 and 1954.
 Was the catcher for Bobby Thomson's "Shot Heard 'Round the World" in 1951, followed by losing the '51 World Series to the New York Yankees.
 Bullpen and then first base coach for the Giants from 1958-1963.
 In 1964, he joined the New York Mets as first base coach.
 He then became the bullpen coach and on July 14, 1965 was named pitching coach when Warren Spahn was released.
 But only 11 days later, was named interim manager when Casey Stengel fractured his hip making him the second manager in New York Mets history.
 He managed the Mets until late in 1967 when he resigned with 11 games to go.
 Rejoined the Giants as a scout from 1968-71.
 Was named Giants Manager June 28,1974 and stayed on through the 1975 season finishing with a final record of 260-366 as a manager.
 After 1975 he would be a scout for the Atlanta Braves.
 He is buried just over an hour from Crookston in Silver Creek Cemetery in his hometown of Clearbrook, MN.